neuralmagic/sparsify/docs/sparse-transfer-experiment-guide.md

 You can use a Sparsify Sparse-Transfer Experiment to try and reach your goal.
 Since you want to use the SST2 dataset and are model agnostic for this text classification use case, Sparsify will apply your data to a pre-optimized model behind the scenes.
 A Sparse-Transfer Experiment makes the most sense for us for a high sparsity profile and model-agnostic approach in transfer learning your data onto a pre-optimized model.

-With all of these considerations in mind, you have put together the following Sparse-Transfer Experiment command to run to achieve your goal for this use case.
+With all of these considerations in mind, run the following Sparse-Transfer Experiment command to achieve your use case goal:

 ```bash
 sparsify.run sparse-transfer --use-case text_classification --data sst2 --optim-level 0.5